A Guide to Finding Funding

 - PBHA Summer Urban Program (SUP): PBHA’s SUP is a network of 12 community-based summer camps across Boston and Cambridge.

-- OCS Public Service Grants: OCS provides grants for students interested in pursuing a domestic public service opportunity.
+- Mignone Center for Career Success (MCS) Public Service Grants: MCS provides grants for students interested in pursuing a domestic public service opportunity.

 - Harvard Public Service Network: The Public Service Network (PSN), affiliated with the Phillips Brooks House, encompasses over 45 programs.
 These programs offer opportunities for students to work alongside community organizations and schools that provide health, educational and advocacy services.